ansible/ansible-policy/README.md

 > **Note:** This repository is in prototype phase and under active development with subject to breaking changes.

-# Ansible Gatekeeper
+# Ansible Policy

-Ansible Gatekeeper is a prototype implementation which allows us to define and set constraints to the Ansible project in OPA Rego language.
-The key features of Ansible Gatekeeper are
+Ansible Policy is a prototype implementation which allows us to define and set constraints to the Ansible project in OPA Rego language.
+The key features of Ansible Policy are
 - Ansible project is auto scanned as objects and accessible from OPA policy (using ARI project scanning internally).
 - Ansible knowledge base acquired from external sources such as Galaxy can be used from OPA policy.
 - Multiple policy resolution from the scanned Ansible content.